What Snoring Says About Your Dog’s Health

 Compulsive Behavior in Dogs

-A dog whose behavior appears to be compulsive and/or harmful, such as excessive licking one spot, biting their fur or other forms of self-mutilation, or constant head shaking, may merely be trying to deal with discomfort on the skin or in the ears.
+A dog whose behavior appears to be compulsive and/or harmful, such as excessive licking one spot, biting their fur or other forms of self-mutilation, or constant head shaking, may merely be trying to deal with discomfort, whether on the skin or in the ears.
 “Many of the behaviors that are directed to the self…are due to dermatological disease,” notes Dr. Luescher.
 “And repetitive behavior may be caused by neurological disease.”

 Why Is My Dog Suddenly Having Accidents in the House?